neuland/micro-frontends/README.md

-This site contains techniques, strategies and recipes for __building a modern web app with multiple independent teams using different JavaScript frameworks__.

 ## What are Micro Frontends?

 The term __Micro Frontends__ first came up in [ThoughtWorks Technology Radar](https://www.thoughtworks.com/radar/techniques/micro-frontends) at the end of 2016.
 It extends the concepts of micro services to the frontend world.
 The current trend is to build a feature-rich and powerful browser application, aka single page app, which sits on top of a micro service architecture.
 Over time the frontend layer, often developed by a separate team, grows and gets more difficult to maintain.
 That's what we call a [Frontend Monolith](https://www.youtube.com/watch?v=pU1gXA0rfwc).